Hackalist/Hackalist.github.io/README.md

 * [DEPRECATED as of 10/16/2018] `googlePlusURL:` URL to official Google+ profile
 * `notes:` Any additional notes (limits to who can attend, special requirements, etc.)

+## Testing
+If you want to test before submitting a pull request, you will need **Node.js** (12.x or higher)

+To run the test, run `node path/to/repo/test.js` in the CLI inteface.

 ## Listing Example
 ```
     {